Nabizzle/Sensorized-Breakable-Block-and-DLC/README.md

 `dlc.evaluate_network(”config\\path”, plotting=True)`

 _This will give you a number that translates to the computer’s confidence in the strength of its new network.
 You can do some background reading to see how to interpret this, or you can go back to video analysis and see how it performs._

+#### Creating Calibrated Plots
+DLC automatically generated plots during the Assessing Network Confidence step.
+However, these plots are not calibrated to real-world time and distance data.
+In order to calibrate, open the Excel sheet titled "Breakable Block Calibration.xlsx"

+#### Transferring your Network

 ### Featherboard
 #### Analysis of Breakable Box MicroSD Card Data with Matlab